LMASchalk/MAM09A2/README.md

 ## Discussion and future implementations
-1. Proper hyperparameter tuning for CNN with k-folds cross validation
+1. Proper hyperparameter tuning for CNN with k-fold cross validation
 2. Training on the higher dimension images
-    a.
-Requires changes to the architecture and possibly the reguralisation
+    - Requires changes to the architecture and possibly the regularisation
 3. Creation of synthetic data to create more equal class distribution

 ## How to run